 Do you want to showcase your work to over 4,000 people in one place?
 The annual Art & Architecture Trail, part of the Wirksworth Festival, may be right up your street and applications for artists to exhibit at this year’s Festival are now open.

 News from producers around Derbyshire

-Derbyshire farm shop Croots has been named a finalist for the Midlands Family Business of the Year Award 2017.
+Derbyshire farm shop Croots is hosting a visit from the Family Business Road Trip 2017.

 On April 24th, Family Business United begins its annual tour of some of the UK’s most successful family businesses with the launch of The Family Business Road Trip 2017 in the South West – with plans to visit Croots Farm Shop the following month.

 Around 700 cyclists of all ages and experience completed the annual Cycle Derby Spring Classic Sportive on Sunday (April 23) – including the event’s first King and Queen of the Mountain.